Your Top Questions About Pool Leak Detection Answered

 Specialists can employ a combination of traditional know-how and modern technology to accurately locate and address your pool leak.
 Here’s a peek into some of the prevalent methods that might be used:

-• Pressure Testing: This involves isolating sections of the pool plumbing and pressurising them to detect leaks.
+- Pressure Testing: This involves isolating sections of the pool plumbing and pressurising them to pool leaks.

 Can I DIY Pool Leak Detection?
 Weighing Up the Pros and Cons